jainam12345/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2-mul.c - multiplies 2 numbers
 3-print_numbers.c - prints numbers 0-9
 4-print_most_numbers.c - prints from 0 - 9  but not 2 and 4
+5-more_numbers.c - print the numbers 0 - 14, ten times